zama-ai/concrete-ml/docs/developer-guide/quantization_internal.md

 ## Quantized modules

-Machine learning models are implemented with a diverse set of operations, such as convolution, linear transformations, activation functions and element-wise operations.
-When working with quantized values, these operations cannot be carried out in an equivalent way as for floating point values.
+Machine learning models are implemented with a diverse set of operations, such as convolution, linear transformations, activation functions, and element-wise operations.
+When working with quantized values, these operations cannot be carried out in an equivalent way to floating point values.
 With quantization, it is necessary to re-scale the input and output values of each operation to fit in the quantization domain.

 In Concrete-ML, the quantized equivalent of a scikit-learn model or a PyTorch `nn.Module` is the `QuantizedModule`.
 Note that only inference is implemented in the `QuantizedModule`, and it is built through a conversion of the inference function of the corresponding scikit-learn or PyTorch module.

 Built-in neural networks expose the `quantized_module` member, while a `QuantizedModule` is also the result of the compilation of custom models through `compile_torch_model` and `compile_brevitas_qat_model`.

 The quantized versions of floating point model operations are stored in the `QuantizedModule`.
 The `ONNX_OPS_TO_QUANTIZED_IMPL` dictionary maps ONNX floating point operators (e.g. Gemm) to their quantized equivalent (e.g. QuantizedGemm).
-For more information on implementing these operations, please see the [FHE compatible op-graph section](fhe-op-graphs.md).
+For more information on implementing these operations, please see the [FHE-compatible op-graph section](fhe-op-graphs.md).

 The computation graph is taken from the corresponding floating point ONNX graph exported from scikit-learn [using HummingBird](external_libraries.md#hummingbird), or from the ONNX graph exported by PyTorch.
 Calibration is used to obtain quantized parameters for the operations in the `QuantizedModule`.
 Parameters are also determined for the quantization of inputs during model deployment.

 {% hint style="info" %}
 Calibration is the process of determining the typical distributions of values encountered for the intermediate values of a model during inference.

-To perform calibration, an interpreter goes through the ONNX graph in [topological order](https://en.wikipedia.org/wiki/Topological_sorting) and stores the intermediate results as it goes.
+To perform calibration, an interpreter goes through the ONNX graph in [topological order](https://en.wikipedia.org/wiki/Topological%5C_sorting) and stores the intermediate results as it goes.
 The statistics of these values determine quantization parameters.
 {% endhint %}

 That `QuantizedModule` generates the Concrete-Numpy function that is compiled to FHE.
 The compilation will succeed if the intermediate values conform to the 16-bits precision limit of the Concrete stack.
 See [the compilation section](../advanced-topics/compilation.md) for details.